Navigating Salesforce CRM Implementation: A Comprehensive Guide

 • Inconsistent customer data leading to communication gaps

-• Manual reporting consuming significant staff time
+• Manual reporting consumes significant staff time

 Salesforce Solution Implemented: